Grievance at work

 Advantages of lodging a grievance

 The lodging of a grievance enables you to protect your position by putting down a “marker” of why you are not happy.
 The timing of lodging a grievance is crucial.
-Whether you are in the midst of a redundancy process, facing poor performance allegations or suspect you are about to be demised on other grounds, the grievance process allows you to formally set out your complaints before your employer takes further action.
+Whether you are in the midst of a redundancy process, facing poor performance allegations or suspect you are about to be dismissed on other grounds, the grievance process allows you to formally set out your complaints before your employer takes further action.
 This can often stop such further action by your employer in its tracks whilst your grievance is being investigated, and may frustrate your employer’s ability to proceed in the way they had originally intended.
+It can also act as a springboard for a negotiated settlement (see below).

 What if you don’t lodge a grievance?